-Doctors recommend cycling as an exercise treatment beneficial for patients with arthritis, and it may help with the pain too.
+Doctors recommend cycling as an exercise treatment beneficial for patients with arthritis, and it may help with arthritis pain relief.

 Arthritis can hit anybody without warning regardless of age.
 It is very a very painful condition that often gets worse with time.
 In many cases arthritis is genetic, but often, it is caused by stress on the joints.
 The stress could be the result of obesity or an inactive lifestyle, but commonly, it appears as a result of strenuous activity and exercise.
 Ironically, exercise is recommended to relieve the pain and to improve the health of joints and cartilage.
 There is a balance many people overlook.
 Exercises like running can put severe stress on the joints like the knees, and while cardio health is improved, this activity could cause degeneration of those joints by way of arthritis.
 The pain caused by arthritis can lead to a sedentary lifestyle, but that can lead to even more accelerated deterioration as the cartilage and joints need exercise to maintain function.